Alex313031/promethium/docs/development.md

 ## Project structure

-Common interfaces, constants etc. should land into the `common` directory.
+Common interfaces, etc. should land into the `common` directory.
+Common constants should land into the `constants` directory.
+Much of the UI (hosted in Electorn renderer processes) will be in the `renderer` directory.